fabian-beck/pure-suggest/test/titles.md

-# Publications with Challenging Titles
+# Publications with Challenging Titles and Names

-## Challenging Title
+## Challenging Titles

 ### Special Characters